-Using the FlexNet License Server Administrator command-line tool, you can edit the policy settings used to configure the main and back-up servers, as described in the previous section.
-For more information, see Managing License Server Policy Settings in the Using the FlexNet License Server Administrator Command-line Tool chapter.
+Using the FlexNet License Server Administrator command-line tool or FlexNet License Server Manager, whichever tool is available to you, you can edit the policy settings used to configure the main and back-up servers, as described in the previous section:

+- If using the FlexNet License Server Administrator command-line tool, see Managing License Server Policy Settings in the Using the FlexNet License Server Administrator Command-line Tool chapter. - If using the FlexNet License Server Manager, see "License Server Properties View" in the FlexNet License Server Manager Guide.